westbaykayak/westbaykayak.github.io/index.md

 Sessions last a couple of hours and are usualy quite relaxed (and sometimes a bit more energetic) catering for the skill level of those present.

-Our first river session of 2018 will be on the 10th of April at 6pm (on the water by about 6:30)

 If you want to try out the sport come along

 Bring clothes you don't mind getting wet, a wetsuit and wetsuit boots are ideal if you have them.
 Otherwise something comfortable like a tracksuit - trainers may be OK but tall people with big feet wearing trainers may have problems getting into the boat!